Belief-State Query Policies for User-Aligned POMDPs: Introduction

 \section{Introduction}

-Users of sequential decision-making (SDM) agents in partially observable settings often have preferences on expected behavior, ranging from safety concerns to high-level knowledge of task completion requirements.
+Users of sequential decision-making (SDM) agents in partially observable settings often have requirements and preferences on expected behavior, ranging from safety concerns to high-level knowledge of task completion requirements.
 However, users are ill-equipped to specify desired behaviors from such agents.
-For instance, although reward engineering can often encode fully observable preferences \citep{NEURIPS2021_a7f0d2b9,NEURIPS2023_a5357781}, it requires significant trial-and-error, and leads to unintended behavior even when done by experts working on simple domains ~\citep{Booth_Knox_Shah_Niekum_Stone_Allievi_2023}.
-These challenges are compounded in partially observable environments, where the agent will not know the full state on which the users' preferences are typically defined.
-Furthermore, expressing preferences in partially observable settings by defining reward functions on belief states can result in wireheading \citep{everitt2016avoiding} (see Sec.\,\ref{sec:related} for further discussion on related work).
+For instance, although reward engineering can often encode fully observable preferences \citep{NEURIPS2021_a7f0d2b9,NEURIPS2023_a5357781}, it requires significant trial-and-error, and can produce unintended behavior even when done by experts working on simple domains ~\citep{Booth_Knox_Shah_Niekum_Stone_Allievi_2023}.
+These challenges are compounded in partially observable environments, where the agent will not know the full state on which the users' requirements and preferences are typically defined.
+For example, defining a reward function on the belief state to align the agent's behavior with the user can result in wireheading \citep{everitt2016avoiding} (see Sec.\,\ref{sec:related} for further discussion on related work).